Agriotes isabellinus

 Environmental DNA detection

 Members of the Agriotes, including A. isabellinus, have been detected in environmental studies of green yard waste.
-These studies demonstrate that eDNA methods can identify cryptic in imported materials, supporting biosecurity and operations.
+These studies demonstrate that eDNA methods can identify cryptic insects in imported materials, supporting biosecurity and operations.

 Taxonomic note